vvorobjov/nrp-documentation/src/nrp/user_manual/docker_installation.rst

 #.
 The first step is to install Docker on your system (on Windows, install it in Windows, not in the WSL Ubuntu).
 #.
 Then `download the following script`_ and run it in a terminal (Linux terminal for Windows users).
 The script should auto-update itself later when needed.
 #.
-The following steps will install and configure the Docker images of the NRP on your system.
+The following steps will install and configure the Docker images of the :abbr:`NRP (Neurorobotics Platform)` on your system.
 Your user data will be stored in Docker volumes.
 So everything is cleanly self contained.
 You just need to specify the release type of the NRP.

   ..  code-block:: bash